testfairy/docs/docs/07_Tester_FAQ.md

 <a name="top"></a>

-* Becoming a Testfaiy tester (iOS)
+* Becoming a TestFariy tester (iOS)
   * [How do I register to TestFairy as a tester?](#invite-tester-ios)
   * [How do I download and install an application?](#download-tester-ios)
   * [Troubleshooting installation](#troubleshooting-tester-ios)

-* Becoming a Testfaiy tester (Android)
+* Becoming a TestFariy tester (Android)
   * [How do I register to TestFairy as a tester?](#invite-tester-android)
   * [How do I download and install an application?](#download-tester-android)
   * [Troubleshooting installation](#troubleshooting-tester-android)

 ### <a name="invite-testere-ios"></a>How do I register to TestFairy as a tester? (iOS)
-  * In order to start testing with TestFairy, you need to be invited by the application owner/developer.
+  In order to start testing with TestFairy, you need to be invited by the application owner/developer.
   Once you get an email invitation from the developer of the app, follow these steps to register your phone.

   1. Open the invitation mail and follow the link to register your mobile device in TestFairy.